 There was a model of dentistry practiced 20 – 30 years ago and earlier whereby a patient went to their Dentist to be told what treatment they needed to fix teeth, gums, and maintain overall oral health.
 It was an Authoritarian model of care.
 Transparency through explanation was not always common.
 A thorough discussion of all treatment options was not always the norm.
 There was little room for patients to advocate for themselves.
 This is not because those family dentists were mean or unreasonable, it is more a reflection of the times and the training Dentists received.

 In recent years, there has been more of a focus on training Dentists to provide all options, discuss financial costs, risks, benefits and act as a guide in helping patients decide on the treatment that suits them best.
 Patients are now able to play a more significant role in their own care.
 I think this is a wonderful change.
 Technology has developed to support this new direction for dental care.
 Specifically, imaging technology like hi-definition intra-oral cameras enable Family Dentists to provide patients with visual evidence of tooth decay or cavities, gingivitis and gum disease, failing or broken dental fillings, dental crowns or dental bridges and more.

 Dentists now have the ability to show you things in the mouth you weren’t able to see before.
-So, you might want to ask your prospective Dentist:
+So, you might want to ask your prospective Dentist in Kitchener: